nazir1007/polling_api/README.md

 # polling_api

-A Polling System Api which has following features.
+A Polling System Api created by using express, mongoDb. which has following features given as below.

 Features :
 - Create a question (you can add as many questions as you want)